Last updated on: July 10, 2026

 Troubleshooting pending pods in Kubernetes

-To troubleshoot a pod that is stuck in pending, work through the following steps.
+To troubleshoot a pod that is stuck in pending, start by troubleshooting pods stuck with the following steps.

 1. Use kubectl describe pod for quick diagnosis